chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 ### Step 3: ChiMesh MQTT

 The install script will configure the standard MQTT uplink.
-After setup, your observer data will flow to ChiMesh and appear on [CoreScope](https://corescope.chimesh.org) within a few minutes of your first advertisement packet being heard.
+After setup, your observer data will flow to ChiMesh and appear on [CoreScope](https://chimesh.org/corescope), [Chicagoland MeshCore Live Map](https://live.chimesh.org), and the [ChiMesh Discord MeshCore MQTT Feed](https://discord.com/channels/1218078395565608990/1499968458815705098) within a few minutes of your first advertisement packet being heard.

 !!! note
     It may take up to **5 minutes** after your observer first connects before it appears in the Observers list.
 Your node must have an advertisement heard before it will show up in the map or dropdown, but packet data will still be recorded in the meantime.